 Section 6.
 Quorum.
 The holders of a majority of the outstanding shares of capital stock, present in person or represented by proxy, shall constitute a quorum at all meetings of the stockholders, except as otherwise provided by law or by the certificate of incorporation (including any certificate of designations relating to any series of preferred stock).
 Where a separate vote by class or group is required, a majority of the members of such class or group, present in person or represented by proxy, shall constitute a quorum entitled to take action with respect to that vote on that matter.
-If a quorum is not present, the chairperson of the meeting, or the holders of a majority of the shares present in person or represented by proxy at the meeting, and entitled to vote thereon, may adjourn or recess the meeting from time to time in accordance with Section 7 of this Article II, until a quorum is present or represented.
+If a quorum is not present, the chairperson of the meeting, or the holders of a majority of the shares present in person or represented by proxy at the meeting and entitled to vote thereon, may adjourn or recess the meeting from time to time in accordance with Section 7 of this Article II, until a quorum is present or represented.
 Subject to applicable law, if a quorum initially is present at any meeting of stockholders, the stockholders may continue to transact business until adjournment or recess, notwithstanding the withdrawal of enough stockholders to leave less than a quorum, but if a quorum is not present at least initially, no business other than adjournment or recess may be transacted.

 Section 7.
 Adjourned or Recessed Meetings.
 Any meeting of stockholders, whether or not a quorum is present, may be adjourned or recessed for any or no reason from time to time by the chairperson of the meeting, subject to any rules and regulations adopted by the Board of Directors pursuant to Section 11 of this Article II.
 Any such meeting may be adjourned for any or no reason (and may be recessed if a quorum is not present or represented) from time to time by the holders of a majority of the shares present in person or represented by proxy at the meeting, and entitled to vote thereon.
-At any adjourned or recessed meeting at which a quorum is present the corporation may transact any business which might have been transacted at the original meeting.
-When a meeting is adjourned to another time or place, notice need not be given of the adjourned meeting if the place, if any, date and time thereof, and the means of remote communications, if any, by which stockholders and proxyholders may be deemed to be present in person and vote at such adjourned meeting are announced at the meeting at which the adjournment is taken; provided, however, that if the adjournment is for more than 30 days, a notice of the adjourned meeting shall be given to each stockholder of record entitled to vote at the meeting.
+At any adjourned or recessed meeting at which a quorum is present, the corporation may transact any business which might have been transacted at the original meeting.
+When a meeting is adjourned to another time or place (including an adjournment taken to address a technical failure to convene or continue a meeting using remote communication), notice need not be given of the adjourned meeting if the place, if any, date and time thereof, and the means of remote communications, if any, by which stockholders and proxyholders may be deemed to be present in person and vote at such adjourned meeting are: (i) announced at the meeting at which the adjournment is taken; (ii) displayed, during the time scheduled for the meeting, on the same electronic network used to enable stockholders and proxyholders to participate in the meeting by means of remote communication; or (iii) set forth in the notice of meeting given in accordance with Section 4; provided, however, that if the adjournment is for more than 30 days, a notice of the adjourned meeting shall be given to each stockholder of record entitled to vote at the meeting.
 If after the adjournment a new record date for stockholders entitled to vote is fixed for the adjourned meeting, the Board of Directors shall fix a new record date for notice of such adjourned meeting in accordance with Section 3 of Article VI herein and shall give notice of the adjourned meeting to each stockholder of record entitled to vote at such adjourned meeting as of the record date fixed for notice of such adjourned meeting.